Gaza rocket hits home in Israel, military strikes back

 Israel and Hamas have fought three wars over the past decade and fighting has flared up on several occasions recently, though neither side appears to be interested in another full-blown war.
 Egypt has been trying to mediate a long-term cease-fire to stave off another confrontation.

-In a rare move, seemingly aimed at easing the tensions, the so-called "joint coordination room of resistance factions" that includes Hamas, the Islamic Jihad and other groups issued a statement distancing themselves from the rocket fire.
+In a rare move, seemingly aimed at easing the tensions, the "joint coordination room of resistance factions," which includes Hamas, Islamic Jihad and other groups, issued a statement distancing themselves from the rocket fire.

 "We reject all irresponsible attempts that try to change the direction and sabotage the Egyptian efforts, including the overnight firing of the rocket," they said.
 "At the same time, we emphasize we are ready to confront the Israeli aggression."